jeremiah-c-leary/vhdl-style-guide/docs/signal_rules.rst

 This rule checks the signal type has proper case if it is a VHDL keyword.

 ..
 NOTE:: This rule is disabled by default.
-The default is lowercase.

 Refer to the section `Configuring Uppercase and Lowercase Rules <configuring_case.html>`_ for information on changing the default case.

 **Violation**